-After a divorce is finalized, the terms are very clear and will remain that way unless a change should be requested.
+After a divorce is finalized, the terms are very clear and will remain that way unless a change is requested.
 Even if the divorce was completed amicably and both parties left on good terms, sometimes one ex-spouse will want a modification to the divorce decree when circumstances change.
-Often, these modifications will concern the child support or custody agreement, but there are a multitude of reasons why an ex-spouse would want to modify the decree.
+Often, these modifications will concern the child support or custody agreement, but there are various other reasons why an ex-spouse would want to modify the decree.

 If you need legal assistance while making a modification to a divorce decree, contact the experienced Cincinnati divorce modification attorneys at our firm today: (513) 802-9262.